DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 There was no trace of his childhood friend.
 Before him was Urza Federation knight who guided its people.
-And Kay felt that he caught a glimpse of her abilities.
+And Kai felt that he caught a glimpse of her abilities.

-_TL Note:_ Yeah, I'm not sure why Kay has to make such a big deal out of it.
+_TL Note:_ Yeah, I'm not sure why Kai has to make such a big deal out of it.

-"So as, you were saying, Kay."
+"So as, you were saying, Kai."

 Jeanne put her joined together hands on table.